Your outdoor house cat really is a wildlife-murdering machine, scientists say

 The impact of pet cats on local birds and mammals has been a hot topic, especially since a 2013 study estimated that cats kill billions of birds and rodents each year.
 A new study took a close look at domesticated felines and the ecological impact they have on wildlife compared with wild predators.

-The pet cats mostly stuck to a 330-foot (100 meter) area around their homes, but they made waves within those small territories.
-"We found that house cats have a two- to 10-times larger impact on wildlife than wild predators -- a striking effect," said NCSU zoologist Roland Kays, lead author of a paper scheduled for publication this month in the Animal Conservation journal.
+The pet cats mostly stuck to a 330-foot (100-meter) area around their homes, but they made waves within those small territories.
+"We found that house cats have a two- to 10-times larger impact on wildlife than wild predators -- a striking effect," said NC State zoologist Roland Kays, lead author of a paper scheduled for publication this month in the Animal Conservation journal.

-"Humans find joy in biodiversity, but we have, by letting cats go outdoors, unwittingly engineered a world in which such joys are ever harder to experience," said NCSU biologist Rob Dunn, co-author of the study.
+"Humans find joy in biodiversity, but we have, by letting cats go outdoors, unwittingly engineered a world in which such joys are ever harder to experience," said NC State biologist Rob Dunn, co-author of the study.

 Kays recommends keeping cats indoors in order to protect local wildlife.
 You can learn more about the cat-tracking project and view participating felines' GPS tracks at CatTracker.org.